Services

 Evaluation

-A comprehensive assessment carried out by a Speech Language Pathologist.
-Typically, an evaluation is comprised of family/parental interview, language sample, formal and/or informal assessment measures and clinical observation.
-Conducted for the purpose of describing strengths and weaknesses and/or determining the presence of speech, language and/or swallowing impairments.
+A comprehensive assessment carried out by a licensed Speech Language Pathologist.
+The process typically includes a family/parent interview, a language sample, formal and informal assessment measures and clinical observation.
+The purpose is to describe strengths and areas of need and to determine the presence of speech, language or swallowing difficulties.
 When necessary, a plan of care is established to set individualized goals based on results obtained during the evaluation process.

-After an evaluation, you can expect a report and description/analysis of results.
-If therapy is warranted, explanation of goals and expectations for therapy will be established and provided.
+Following the evaluation, you can expect a report that includes a description and analysis of results.
+If therapy or early literacy support is recommended a personalized plan of care will be created.

 -